Moving to Portugal. Easy or hard? Packing, supplies, and residency

 Supply Runs

 • Used clothing and accessories.
-The thrift stores in Lisbon are not great and they are overpriced.
+Many of the thrift stores in Lisbon are not great and they are overpriced.
+Humana is okay, but the selection is meh.

 • Good pillows are weirdly expensive here, ~80 euros++.

-• Clothing from stores that aren’t in the EU like Old Navy, Lululemon, Athleta
+• Clothing from stores that aren’t in the EU like Old Navy and Athleta

-• Sportswear or equipment that isn’t at Decathlon
+• Sportswear or equipment like Lululemon or Burton

 • Pet treats.
 A plus, treats help occupy excited dogs while you unpack.
 Even pets love a present.